Fitness for parents en Español

 - Promote a healthy weight

-- Help avoid health problems such as diabetes
+- Help avoid health problems such as heart disease and type 2 diabetes

 - Teach healthy habits that can last a lifetime